MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-compositcontrol.md

 1. Ask for the room they'd like to stay in.
 1. Send a confirmation message and complete the dialog.

-For more information about dialogs and waterfalls, see [Use dialogs to manage conversation flow](bot-builder-dialog-manage-conversation-flow.md).
+For more information about dialogs and waterfalls, see [Use dialogs to manage simple conversation flow](bot-builder-dialog-manage-conversation-flow.md).

 # [C#](#tab/csharp)